jdan/98.css/README.md

 Refer to [the GitHub issues page](https://github.com/jdan/98.css/issues) to see bugs in my CSS or report new ones.
 I'd really like to see your pull requests (especially those new to open-source!) and will happily provide code review.
 98.css is a fun, silly project and I'd like to make it a fun place to build your open-source muscle.

 Thank you for checking my little project out, I hope it brought you some joy today.
-Consider [starring/following along on GitHub](https://github.com/jdan/98.css/stargazers) and maybe subscribing to more fun things on [my twitter](https://twitter.com/jdan). 👋
+Consider [starring/following along on GitHub](https://github.com/jdan/98.css/stargazers) and maybe reading my posts on [Bluesky](https://bsky.app/profile/jdan.me). 👋

 ### Publishing